discordx-ts/discordx/docs/src/general/sharding.md

 ShardBot.start();
 ```

-Now that we have the main bits of the Sharding class we need to use the `Discord.js` `ShardingManager` to spawn a shard.
+Now that we have the main bits of the Sharding class we need to use the discord.**js** `ShardingManager` to spawn a shard.

 ```typescript
 import { ShardingManager } from "discord.js";